izzy2lost/termux-app/README.md

 The external SM64EX builds need the base.zip moved to Android/data/files/res/ the base.zip is located inside the SM64 Builder in the sm64-izzys-port-android/build/us_pc/res/ folder.

-Please consider donating so I can continue working on this and other projects.
+Please consider sponsoring me so I can continue working on this and other projects.
 Thank you!

 **Termux users!
 You must uninstall termux before installing.**